Egezenn/AutoHotkey-Layout-Visualizer/readme.md

 ## Usage

 single script: `python main.py ISO105 out.svg script.ahk`

 non-recursive directory: `python main.py ISO105 out.svg <volume>:\<dir>` or `python main.py ISO105 out.svg <volume>:\<dir>\*`

 ## Information

 [Layouts](/layouts/) are pulled from [here](https://raw.githubusercontent.com/ijprest/keyboard-layout-editor/refs/heads/master/layouts.json).

 References [AutoHotkey key list](https://www.autohotkey.com/docs/v1/KeyList.htm) from the docs.
-Scan codes (SCxxx) and virtual keys (VKxxx) are ignored.
+Scan codes (SCxxx) and virtual keys (VKxx) are ignored.

 (only ISO105 layout is supported for now, will add some others. do a PR if you make one for your locale).